Social First Content Strategy: Start with Social, End with Success

 Be part of the conversation with social management and listening tools like Meltwater.
 Current news and trends will trump any marketing convo you want people to jump into.
 So be where your consumers are and talk about what they want to talk about.

-This post was originally published on this site on May 10, 2017.
-We republish timely articles on Saturdays for our readers who may have missed them the first time around.
+This post was initially published on this site on December 23, 2017.
+We republish posts on Saturdays for those who may have missed them the first time.